kisunji/e/README.md

 ### Upspin

-`kisunji/e` adopts the `const op = "funcName"` paradigm introduced by Rob Pike and Andrew Gerrard in [Upspin](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) to build a logical stacktrace.
+`kisunji/e` adopts the `const op = "FuncName"` pattern introduced by Rob Pike and Andrew Gerrard in [Upspin](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) to build a logical stacktrace.

 In place of Upspin's multi-purpose `E(args ...interface{})` function, `kisunji/e` uses the familiar verbs `New()` and `Wrap()` to provide better type safety and simpler implementation.